vcvpaiva/NetworkMathematics/whitepaper.md

 ### Short-Term Goals (1–2 years)
 - Expand MathGloss and integrate with external repositories
+- Build the Mathoscope knowledge graph for Category Theory
 - Develop and benchmark concept extraction pipelines
 - Begin the creation of QA datasets for mathematics

+### Mid-Term Goals (3–5 years)
 - Launch a pilot summarization tool for math texts

-### Mid-Term Goals (3–5 years)
-- Build the Mathoscope knowledge graph for Category Theory
 - Develop semantic tools for navigating and querying mathematical graphs
 - Collaborate with publishers to expand math-related corpora

 ### Long-Term Vision (5–10 years)
-- A fully-interoperable network of mathematical knowledge graphs
+- A fully interoperable network of mathematical knowledge graphs
 - AI systems that propose new research directions and assist in theorem proving
 - A semantic index of all open-access mathematics
 - Revolutionizing math education through interactive AI-assisted exploration